-Signalling work & system testing - October 2024
+Signalling work & system testing - March 2025

 A world-class railway signalling system is being introduced in South East Queensland as part of the Cross River Rail Project.
 The system has been installed and is currently being tested along the Shorncliffe line.

-Testing of the new European Train Control System (ETCS) is taking place along the Shorncliffe line and will continue throughout 2024.
+Testing of the new European Train Control System (ETCS) is taking place along the Shorncliffe line and will continue throughout 2025.

 Details of work

-Until late 2024,there will be temporary changes to some evening services on the Shorncliffe line to facilitate ongoing testing.
+There will be temporary changes to some evening services on the Shorncliffe line to facilitate ongoing testing.

 Buses will replace trains between Northgate and Shorncliffe stations while testing takes place.

-• System testing with no passenger trains operating
+• System testing with no passenger trains operating.

 • When test trains are in operation, traffic control will be in place at Adams Street, Kennerley Street, Curlew Street and Palm Avenue level crossings and at the Nudgee Pedestrian Crossing (city side of Nudgee station).
 Horns will sound as per normal operations.

-*Work finishes the next morning before the first train.
+*Work finishes the next morning before the first train

 What to expect if you’re a rail customer

 Cross River Rail won’t just transform Brisbane, it will transform the way we travel across South East Queensland.
 But building Cross River Rail means changes to travel and transport services during construction and testing.
+When testing and maintenance is scheduled, the below transport arrangements will be in place:

-• Shorncliffe line trains will continue to run between Northgate station and the city, in both directions
+• Shorncliffe line trains will continue to run between Northgate station and the city, in both directions.

 • Railbus R348 will stop at all stations between Northgate and Shorncliffe stations, in both directions, departing approximately every 30 minutes.